25 Years of MichALL, by Linda Smith,

-The ORALL/MICHALL joint meeting was Emerging Technologies for Law Librarians and Computers Btools for today and tomorrow.
+The ORALL/MichALL joint meeting was Emerging Technologies for Law Librarians and Computers - Tools for Today and Tomorrow.
 The newsletter is full of news of emerging computer capabilities.
 Margaret Leary writes that she found the Richard Boss lecture at the joint meeting very timely and useful as she was working on a long range automation plan.
 It is noted that a microcomputer costs about $10,000.
-More articles about automation, for example, Ann Kondack writes “Perils and Pitfall in Library Automation: The Automation Contract.”
+More articles about automation, for example, Ann Kondack writes 'Perils and Pitfall in Library Automation: The Automation Contract.'
 A new feature is added: searching non-legal databases.
 It seems that by 1984 the organization begins to ask for input, for help and for participation by its members.
 Two telefacsimile machines are installed at the Michigan State Law Library and then Cooley.

 Hot topics become union lists and learning how to use OCLC.
 Dick Beer wrote an article summarizing his trip around the world visiting law libraries is a must read feature!
 (Distributed at 25th anniversary meeting) Dick stressed our access to legal materials and reminded us of our privileges.
 This was much like the reflections of Kathleen Gamache upon her return from AALL in Washington, D.C. years later in 1999.